Last updated: November 18, 2025

 5. Common mistakes when using forex level

 Tools are only as good as the person using them, and indicators are no exception.
-But if you abuse indicators without understanding their core logic, you can become ‘chart blind’ and lose your analytical edge.
+But if traders abuse indicators without understanding their core logic, they can become ‘chart blind’ and lose the analytical edge.

 3 common mistakes when using forex level indicators